Brown Recluse Spiders: What You Need to Know

 4. What do brown recluse spider bites look like?

 Brown recluse spider bites usually look like a small, red bump.
 However, within a few hours, the bump will begin to swell and turn into a blotchy, purple rash.
-The area around the bite will also feel painful and cramping.
+The area around the where the bite occurs will also feel painful and cramping.
 In some cases, the venom from the spider can cause tissue death, resulting in a large, open sore.
-Brown recluse spider bites are usually not fatal, but they can be very painful and uncomfortable.
+Brown recluse spider bites are usually not fatal, but they can be very painful and uncomfortable, and can cause a medical condition that requires attention.
 If you suspect that you have been bitten by a brown recluse spider, it is important to seek medical attention as soon as possible.

 5. How do I know if I have a brown recluse spider bite?